Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Methods

-To investigate the thermodynamic and structural properties of hydrogen bond networks in the studied systems, we performed \textit{ab initio} molecular dynamics (AIMD) simulations using the Quickstep module in the CP2K software package~\cite{vandevondele2005quickstep}.
-All simulations were carried out within the Born–Oppenheimer approximation.
-Electronic wavefunctions were expanded using a double-zeta valence polarized (DZVP) Gaussian basis set combined with a plane wave cutoff of 300~Ry for the electronic density.
 Core electrons were modeled using Goedecker–Teter–Hutter pseudopotentials~\cite{goedecker1996separable}.
-Exchange–correlation effects were treated using the Becke–Lee–Yang–Parr (BLYP) functional~\cite{lee1988development}, with Grimme D3(0) dispersion corrections~\cite{grimme2010consistent} to account for van der Waals interactions.
-All simulations were performed in the canonical (NVT) ensemble, with temperature maintained using a velocity-rescaling thermostat~\cite{bussi2007canonical}.
+Exchange correlation effects were treated using the Becke–Lee–Yang–Parr (BLYP) functional~\cite{lee1988development}, with Grimme D3(0) dispersion corrections~\cite{grimme2010consistent} to account for van der Waals interactions.
+All simulations were performed in the canonical (NVT) ensemble, with temperature (300 K) maintained using a velocity-rescaling thermostat~\cite{bussi2007canonical}.
 The integration timestep was 0.5~fs, and classical AIMD trajectories were run for 50~ps.

 To incorporate NQEs, we employed path-integral \textit{ab initio} molecular dynamics (PI-AIMD)\cite{marx1996ab,tuckerman2002path}, wherein each nucleus is represented by a ring polymer of $P$ replicas (beads) connected by harmonic springs.
 This formalism enables quantum delocalization of light nuclei, particularly protons.
 To reduce the computational cost (which scales linearly with $P$), we used the PIGLET thermostat~\cite{ceriotti2012efficient}, which permits accurate sampling of nuclear quantum distributions with fewer beads.
 All PIMD simulations used $P = 6$, a setting validated in prior studies of hydrogen-bonded systems including liquid water~\cite{giberti2014role}.
 To assess convergence with respect to the number of beads, we also repeated key analyses with $P = 8$ and found that the resulting short hydrogen bond (SHB) free energy profiles remained unchanged (see SI Figure~2).
 Production runs lasted approximately 10~ps, with trajectory data sampled after an initial equilibration period of 2 ps.
 For comparative purposes, the same computational approach was applied to L-glutamine (L-Glu) which consists of normal hydrogen bonds, as described in the SI.